afzalariffinZ/StelginsDev/README.md

 ## 🤖 LLM Architecture Overview

-AI functionality in this system is divided into **two core tasks**:
+AI functionality in this system is divided into **three core tasks**:
 - 🥗 **Meal Analysis** (using multimodal input)
 - 💬 **Personalized Chatbot Interactions**
+- 🤖 **Doctor's Analytics Assistant Hub**

-Both are powered by **Google’s Gemini models** and integrated through the FastAPI backend, which handles context building and API communication.
+These LLMs are powered by **Google’s Gemini and OpenAI models** integrated through the FastAPI backend, which handles context building and API communication.

 ---